-So, What's a DO?
+So, What's a D.O.?

 Are you a dentist?
 A bone doctor?
 A chiropractor?
 She gets that a lot.
 When most people think of a doctor, they have in mind someone with an MD after their name.
 But a DO-Doctor of Osteopathic Medicine-is also a physician, fully licensed and trained to diagnose illnesses, disorders, and provide preventive care.
 A DO undergoes medical training, internship, residency and can specialize in fields such as pediatrics, family medicine, psychiatry, surgery or ophthalmology.

-Osteopathic medicine began as a health reform movement in the 19th century, emphasizing preventive care and allowing the body to heal without overuse of medications.
+Osteopathic medicine began as a health reform movement in the 19th century, emphasizing preventive care and allowing the body to heal without the overuse of medications.
 In addition to the medical curriculum, osteopathic students are trained in Osteopathic Manipulative Treatment (OMT).
 OMT involves using the hands to diagnose and treat illness or injury.
-Osteopathic medicine also emphasizes the integration of the entire body's systems, and many of the osteopathic schools place special emphasis on preventive medicine.
+Osteopathic medicine also emphasizes the integration of the entire body's systems, and many of osteopathic schools place special emphasis on preventive medicine.